DiegoRodriguez2018/market-place-rails-project/README.md

 ---
 ## Project Description
-Disrupt, is a 2 sided marketplace for the selling and re-selling of Disruptive Pattern Materials(DPM).
+Disrupt is a two-sided marketplace for the selling and re-selling of pattern materials.
 We provide an easy to use platform for users to easily post their materials, whether it be woodlands or desert.
 We cater to people looking for any style.

 ### Problem Definition & Project Purpose
-Before Disrupt, there was no availabe marketplace specific to DPM.
-The purpose of the project is provide a marketplace for the niche market but widespread insterest in Disruptive Pattern Materials, or camouflage.
+The purpose of the project is provide a marketplace for the niche market but widespread interest in pattern materials or camouflage.

 ---
 ###   Functionality & Features